deniskyashif/blog/content/posts/2019-12-03-csharp-concurrency-channels.md

 ### Using Channels

-Here's a basic example when we have a separate producer and consumer threads which commucate through a channel.
+Here's a basic example when we have a separate producer and consumer threads which communicate through a channel.

 ```cs
 var ch = Channel.CreateUnbounded<string>();